Differences Between Chinese Food in China and In Netherlands

 11 Nov Differences Between Chinese Food in China and In Netherlands

 It’s common knowledge that there are many differences between Chinese food in China and in The Netherlands, but many people don’t realize just how different these cuisines can be.
+For instance, a popular dish in Cantonese food might be stir-fried green beans with bamboo shoots, cooked at medium-high heat to retain their crunchiness and flavor.

 The wide range of differences makes it clear that Chinese food in China is entirely different than Chinese food in The Netherlands.